mrjwei/portfolio/en/works/enterprise-app-for-social-welfare.md

 ![image of knowbe: 3](/images/work-images/omnibiz-social-welfare-facilities-case-study-knowbe-3.png)

-However, the documents and data it handles are not exhaustive enough to make it truly useful for various types of social welfare facilities.
-It also has no support for managing facility- and employee-related data.
-And its zero customizability or extensibility means it's unlikely for us to sell an extended version.
+Unfortunately, it has some serious problems that make it an unpromising candidate.

+- It is not a fully integrated solution with some important documents not being handled.
+These documents would have to be processed manually or with extra tools, which is inconvinient and inefficient.
+- It has no customizability or extensibility.

 ---

-## The Goal: Building an App From The Ground up
+## Building an App From The Ground up

 My case studies indicated that available tools all had significant weaknesses that could not be overcome cost-efficiently.
-So we decided to build an app from the ground up.
-It should be **an all-in-one solution and users should be able to customize it to fit their individual needs**.
+So it left us with no option but to build an app from the ground up.

 ![storyboard: 2](/images/work-images/omnibiz-social-welfare-facilities-storyboard-2.png)